VoltaicGRiD/Teams-Auto-Hide/README.md

 Python-based script made to automate the process of hiding old chat messages / conversations in Microsoft Teams.

 ## Dependencies
 The dependencies below are automatically downloaded if not already installed.
 They use `subprocess` to run a `pip install <module>` command in the background (admin credentials are not required for this, however, your IT department may have other locks / blocking tools in place to prevent this).
 Once all dependencies are downloaded and installed, you **may** need to restart the application for it to launch.
 This is due to a timing issue I'm currently working on.
+[Issue #001](https://github.com/VoltaicGRiD/Teams-Auto-Hide/issues/1#issue-534361861)

 - [pyautogui](https://github.com/asweigart/pyautogui)
 - concurrent.futures